animalSymbolicum/assumptions/README.md

 The purpose of the ‘assumptions’ R-package is threefold:

   - It tries to raise awareness of statistical assumptions.
-Before conducting a statistical test its assumptions are printed to the console and the user is asked for confirmation after a graphical assessement.
+Before conducting a statistical test, its assumptions are printed to the console and the user is asked for confirmation after a graphical assessment.

   - It collects tests and graphs to assess statistical assumptions and simplifies looking up specific assumptions.

-  - All the tests are made availible for simulations including complex decision strategies for picking a statistical test for different diagnosed assumption violations.
+  - All the tests are made available for simulations including complex decision strategies for picking a statistical test for different diagnosed assumption violations.

 ## Install package

-To install ‘assumptions’ R-pacakge from github run:
+To install ‘assumptions’ R-package from github run:

 ``` r
 require(remotes)